Optimism in Equality Saturation: Optimism in Equality Saturation

-Now that we can perform abstract interpretations over SSA e-graphs, we consider how we can combine analysis results over programs with equality saturation.
-We propose a fixpoint algorithm that alternates between phases of abstract interpretation and equality saturation, using the improved precision in one half to improve the precision of the other half.
+We now consider how we can combine optimistic e-class analysis with equality saturation.
+We propose an algorithm that alternates between phases of optimistic e-class analysis and equality saturation, using the improved precision in one half to improve the precision of the other half.